rt2zz/joiify/README.md

 # joiify
 Convert an idiomatic js/json object into a Joi schema.

-This makes it easier to read and write Joi schemas, especially if written inline, e.g. {a: 'string', b: ['number']}
+This makes it easier to read and write Joi schemas, especially if written inline, e.g.
+`{a: 'string', b: ['number']}`

-Note: Joiify does not cache the schema result, for optimal performance you should Joiify your scheme before validation time.
+**Note:** Joiify does not cache the schema result, for optimal performance you should Joiify your scheme before validation time as you would with any Joi schema.

-Note2: Joiify will treat Joi objects as pass through so you can safely mix and match Joiify schemes with Joi schemas and do not have to worry about loss of functionality.
+**Note2:** Joiify will treat Joi objects as pass through so you can safely mix and match Joiify schemes with Joi schemas and do not have to worry about loss of functionality.
 E.G. Joiify(Joi.string()) compiles to Joi.string()

-##Usage
+## Usage
 ```js
 var Joiify = require('joiify')
 var AccountSchema = Joiify({